 When should I use a Members group vs. a Space group?

 Member groups and Space groups can be used interchangeably by a site administrator.
 The important difference between them is that Space administrators have the ability to change the membership in their Space groups.
 So use Member groups to control access in areas that you want tight, administrative control over who can have access, and use Space groups anywhere that the relevant Space administrator should have some say over access.

 Why can’t I add or remove people from the Members System group?

 Everyone that is part of your workplace is part of the Members System group.
 Every time you add someone to the site, or revoke their membership, they are added or removed from that group.
 See the article on Manage Members for more detail.

 Contractors or interns

-Some companies have contractors, part-time employees, board members, or interns that shouldn’t have broad access to their communities, while regular employees do.
+Some companies have contractors, part-time employees, board members, or interns that shouldn’t have broad access to their workplace, while regular employees do.
 The most common way to deal with this is to create two Member groups: one for regular employees, the other for contractors.
 The regular employee group would then be used in place of the All Members group when setting up access across the site to avoid the risk of exposing anything that shouldn’t be available to the contractors.